 “It is with deep regret that I am writing to confirm the recent telegram informing you of the death of your son, Private John E. Robinette, 35,001,446, Infantry, who was previously reported a prisoner of war.

-“Information has now been received from the Japanese government through the International Red Cross stating that your son died on 10 November 1942 as a prisoner of war in the Philippine Islands from beriberi.
+“Information has now been received from the Japanese government through the International Red Cross stating that your son died as a prisoner of war in the Philippine Islands from beriberi.

 “I realize the burden of anxiety that has been yours and deeply regret the sorrow this report brings you.
 May the knowledge that he made the supreme sacrifice for his home and country be a source of sustained comfort.